 But first, we’ll start with the basics.

-Brand voice is the way your brand conveys its unique personality to its audience, whether it’s written or spoken.
-This can include special greetings and phrases, your style, and the attitude/feeling behind your communication.
+Brand voice is how your brand conveys its unique personality, values and perspectives to its audience, whether through written or spoken word.
+This can include elements such as style, special greetings and phrases, and the attitude behind your messaging.

-Unlike brand tone, your brand voice should remain consistent across all communication platforms.
-Look at your content for instance.
-Your SEO and blogging is a chance to establish how you want to sound when you publish written content.
+Your SEO and blogging, for instance, is a chance to establish how you want to sound when publishing written content.

-The same can be said for your SEO and social media approach.
-And your voice in advertising and marketing is no different.
-You especially want to knuckle down on the voice of your content if you’re spending money promoting your marketing collateral.
+The same principle applies to your SEO and social media approach.
+Your voice in advertising and marketing is no different.
+It’s especially important to buckle down on the voice of your content if you’re spending money promoting marketing collateral.

 Your brand tone of voice can change slightly depending on the situation.
-For example, the way you communicate might be different on Instagram than on TikTok, the latter of which leaves more room for controversial or opinionated content.
+For example, the way you communicate on Instagram may differ from your approach on TikTok, as the latter of which leaves more room for controversial or opinionated content.
 While there are times when adjusting your tone is necessary, it oftentimes confuses people.
 So when changing your tone, you must read the room.
 To summarize, your brand’s voice is your overall personality, and your brand’s tone is how you communicate.
 Both are important!

 Why brand voice is important for your business

-Some research even says that 46% of customers would pay more for brands they trust.
-If your brand doesn’t know itself or it isn’t clear about it’s value structure, why should anyone care about what you have to say or what you offer?
+Some research even says that 64% of customers would pay more for brands they trust.
+If you haven’t settled on the brand voice, or it isn’t clear about its value structure, why should anyone care about what you have to say or what you offer?

 In short, being consistent with who you are is crucial to building authority and credibility.